mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person:** At one time during your lecture this morning you said “true”.
 Is that another word?
 And I thought you were saying that instead of “pure”.

-**Katagiri:** As in true body?
+**Katagiri Roshi:** As in true body?
 Well, maybe.
 Mm-hm. *[Laughter.]*

 Wholesome, unwholesome.
 It seems to me that wholesome or unwholesome is almost the same as purity or impurity.

 **Another person:** Does purity imply some sort of clarity or straightforwardness?

-**Katagiri:** Purity in Buddhism is not a result of doing something.
+**Katagiri Roshi:** Purity in Buddhism is not a result of doing something.
 Purity is the activity itself of doing something; that is purity.
 It is going beyond the idea of purity and impurity.
 The idea of purity is kind of a human sense of value.
 In terms of the dualistic sense, if you do *this*, then you can get *this*, and then you say purity or impurity.
 So purity or impurity are given to the result of the human activity.

 **Another person:** That’s why some translators like *wholesome*, because wholesome implies *whole*, not like it is some result.

 **Another person:** So would you say the spirit of shikantaza [is the same as purity]?

-**Katagiri:** Sure. *Shikan* itself, activity of shikan itself, that is purity.
+**Katagiri Roshi:** Sure. *Shikan* itself, activity of shikan itself, that is purity.

 **Another person:** But it is not only that [in any sense].

-**Katagiri:** Anything, if you do it exactly.
+**Katagiri Roshi:** Anything, if you do it exactly.

 Temporarily, we say purity. *[He chuckles.]* But that is no trace of purity.
 That is called purity.
 So that’s why purity is manifested as no purity.
 In Buddhism we always use negatives: no purity, or no eyes, no ears – that is exactly that you have to see some other aspect, so-called purity.
 The function of the purity, constantly.
 At that time, no purity.

 **Another person:** Well in a sense, then, what you’re saying is that purity and no-purity are the same thing.

-**Katagiri:** Yes, same thing, exactly.
+**Katagiri Roshi:** Yes, same thing, exactly.
 No different.
 But it’s very difficult to say about that activity or process itself.
 That’s why temporarily we use “no purity”.

 **Same person:** So there’s no impurity.

-**Katagiri:** Sure, no impurity, no purity.
+**Katagiri Roshi:** Sure, no impurity, no purity.
 That is the spirit of *shikan*; you are doing.

 Just like sleep.
 Shikan sleep, you know?
 Shikan sleep is very pure, purity.
 That means completely you cannot perceive the idea of sleep, subject and object.
 So completely pure sense of purity.

 **Another person:** Is that similar to what Dogen talks about whole-being Buddha nature?
 No Buddha nature, Buddha nature, whole-being Buddha nature.

-**Katagiri:** [The self] is the entire whole world like this; that is the spirit of *shikan*.
+**Katagiri Roshi:** [The self] is the entire whole world like this; that is the spirit of *shikan*.
 That is not an abstract idea, an abstract understanding of human life.
 You can manifest it in the concrete aspect of human life.
 That is sweeping the ground, wiping the floors.
 That’s why doing zazen or gassho is nothing but the entire whole world.

 #### 3 - 7:40

 **Question:** Also we say “nothing to attain.”
 Then it’s like the question always comes up, why do we practice?

-**Katagiri:** But you already attain a certain stage; that’s why you have questions, like “why do you have to do it?”
+**Katagiri Roshi:** But you already attain a certain stage; that’s why you have questions, like “why do you have to do it?”
 Do you understand?
 You already touch it.
 “No attainment” means just the one [feeling], nothing around this.
 So at that time, who touches this [feeling]?
 Nothing.
 Just like sleeping.
 Sleeping as object and sleeper as subject, just one [feeling].
 Who touches sleep?
 I?
 No. Or, “I am touching sleep” means already you attain.
 But actually you are really sleeping exactly, so no attainment.

 **Same person:** So arrogance is to attain.

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.

 **Same person:** *[Unintelligible]* subject and object.

-**Katagiri:** That is called very pure purity; beyond purity or impurity, beyond idea or trace of subject and object, exactly.
+**Katagiri Roshi:** That is called very pure purity; beyond purity or impurity, beyond idea or trace of subject and object, exactly.

 #### 3 - 9:45

 **Question:** Instead of saying purity and impurity, could you also say complete and incomplete?

-**Katagiri:** Sure.
+**Katagiri Roshi:** Sure.

 *[Laughter.]*